Google My Business undelivered error messages

 - Explanation: Google My Business API doesn't support uploading videos or multiple images.

-- Solution: Please refer to the Best practices: Social platforms image guidelines..
+- Solution: Please refer to the Image requirements for each social platform.

 Multiframe images not supported.

-- Explanation: EXIF data is added to images to provide additional information, eg. if the image has been rotated from landscape to portrait or is a multi-frame image and it is not supported by all social sites.
+- Explanation: EXIF data is added to images to provide additional information, such as whether the image has been rotated from landscape to portrait or is a multi-frame image that is not supported by all social sites.

 Fetching image failed.